 Learn to Read Quickly

 If you only have 60 minutes to finish the IELTS reading test, you need to be able to find information quickly.
 This means developing your reading skills: skimming, scanning, and reading for detail.
 Too many of my students start of their IELTS reading practice by slowly sifting through a whole test, trying to understand every word!
 This is the exact opposite of what you need to do.
 Instead, you should quickly look over the passage and only seek out what you need.
-The key here is to practice your reading skills over and over until you are an expect at finding the right information.
+The key here is to practice your reading skills over and over until you are an expert at finding the right information.

 If you really want to be faster at reading, get used to reading in English a lot.
 Don’t just read textbooks – instead, read the news in English.
 Read novels in English.
 Read reviews and jokes and webpages in English.
 Read everything in English!
 It’s the quickest way to boost your reading speed.
 There will always be words you don’t understand, but there are times for picking up a dictionary to figure out the new vocabulary, and times to skip it over and move on.

 The more you read in English, the faster and more accurate your reading skills will become.
 If you read regularly, you’ll soon find that the IELTS reading exam starts to seem easier.
+Remember that when you are preparing for IELTS, you don’t always need to be thinking of exam skills.
+Sometimes it’s good just to improve your general abilities.

 Having a large vocabulary can really help you in the reading exam because knowing synonyms is just about the most important skill you can have.
 One of the key features of the IELTS reading exam is that the questions will use different words to refer to ideas in the text.
 This means you need to be able to underline a key word in the question and then think of words with a similar meaning to search for the in the passage.
 If you can do this – and do it quickly! – you are destined for IELTS success!